t1stm/ndithering-extended/readme.md

 Please [report](https://github.com/Tremeschin/nVibrant/issues) unknown or unlisted issues to be added here!

 - If you get a _"Driver version mismatch"_ or `ioctl` errors, maybe try rebooting (if you haven't) since the last driver update.
 Otherwise, you can force the version with `NVIDIA_DRIVER_VERSION=x.y.z`.
-It must match what `/dev/nvidia-modeset` expects and is currently loaded in ther kernel.
+It must match what `/dev/nvidia-modeset` expects and is currently loaded in the kernel.

 - It's possible that nVibrant may fail on future or older drivers due to differences between the internal structs and enums in the latest `nvkms` headers.
 Please report any issues you encounter!